 Furthermore, Octavio Paz in “The Sons of La Malinche” believes that Mexico was intent on denying its true heritage.
 Paz states that Mexico is going through identity crisis.
 He describes the history and goes back to La Malinche which was the lover of Moctezuma and the traitor that sold him to the whites.
 He describes “La Chingada” as La Malinche because she is the violated and raped mother, the very first woman to have a mestizo.
 She brings to earth the creation of a new generation of people, Indian mixed with Spaniard virtues.
-He describes this new generations as “hijos de la chingada”, because they are sons of la malinche.
-Paz says that the Chingones are the macho mens, the ones that are brave and can handle it all, the ones who are different and unique in their own way.
+He describes this new generations as “hijos de la chingada”, because they are sons of la Malinche.
+Paz says that the Chingones are the macho men, the ones that are brave and can handle it all, the ones who are different and unique in their own way.
 They stand out and are like no other, they are strange and they are the best compared to other people.
 The Chingones are confident and are not like their people because they know it all.

 To be Mexican is to love and value your culture and traditions as well as your people.
 It is to have a passion towards everything you do, because the Mexican character is strong and passionate about everything they do.
 The Mexican character does not define everyone, it only defines those who besides their horrible history have learned to value it like no other, and because of their history they are who they are today.
 Strong people who don't give up, hard workers, and passionate people.
 To be Mexican is to be much more than just a nationality or race.
 Unlike described by the 45th president Mexicans are not rapist, criminals, and bad people, Mexicans are strong people, they are not afraid to take on a new challenge and that is why so many migrate to a different country because they are not afraid of change.
 They want to have a better life than what it is offered in their country due to lack of money and resources.
 The Mexican Character defines unity in the sense of coming to a different country and wanting to help it be greater.
 They take on the hardest jobs that no one wants to have without complaining, and they do it to provide their children as well as us with fruits and vegetables in our tables.
 They work with a smile on their face because although the challenge is tough they know that their character can handle anything that comes to them.
 That is the true meaning on the Mexican Character.